 Atomic, Molecular, and Optical Sciences

-The DOE AMOS program is focused on fundamental, hypothesis-driven research in ultrafast chemical sciences.
+The AMOS program is focused on fundamental, hypothesis-driven research in ultrafast chemical sciences.
 The program supports basic experimental and theoretical research aimed at understanding the structural and dynamical properties of atomic and molecular systems.
 The research targets fundamental interactions of photons and electrons with atomic and molecular systems to characterize and control their behavior.
 The program aims to develop accurate quantum mechanical descriptions of dynamical processes such as charge migration and transfer, chemical bond breaking and forming, and interactions in strong fields, where electron-electron and electron-nuclei correlations are important.
-Topics of interest include the development and use of novel, ultrafast optical probes of matter; the interactions of atoms and molecules with intense electromagnetic fields; and control of quantum coherence/decoherence and entanglement in molecular systems.
+Topics of interest include the development and use of novel, ultrafast optical probes of matter; the interactions of atoms and molecules with intense electromagnetic fields; and control of quantum processes in molecular systems.

 To obtain more information about this research area, please see the proceedings of our Principal Investigators' Meetings.
 To better understand how this research area fits within the Department of Energy's Office of Science, please refer to the Basic Energy Science's organization chart and budget request.